Glycolic Acid Peels

 Glycolic acid peels are popular facial procedures performed at spas, skin care clinics, dermatologists' offices, and even at home.
 Both glycolic acid and lactic acid are AHAs (alpha hydroxy acids), but glycolic acid is the more common one of the two.

-Glycolic acid is a transparent, colorless, and watery liquid.
 In my experience, a 30% glycolic acid peel feels stronger than a 30% lactic acid peel.
-Glycolic acid also makes my skin a lot redder.
-This could be because glycolic acid particles are smaller than lactic acid ones and penetrate deeper into the skin.
+Glycolic acid also seems makes my skin a lot redder.
+This may be because glycolic acid particles are smaller than lactic acid ones and penetrate deeper into the skin.
 At any rate, glycolic acid peels are considered light or mild peels.

-- Reduce active acne
+- Help reduce active acne

-- Help with blackheads
+- Help eliminate blackheads

 - Deep clean pores